Hone logo

 Problem Description

-Expected Behavior: The function should return a single integer representing the maximum possible profit.
+Expected behavior: The function should return an integer representing the maximum profit.

 Examples